Exams

 What qualifications are required to appear for CAIIB?

-To be eligible for the CAIIB exam, candidates must have passed the JAIIB or Part 1 of the Associate examination.
-In addition, aspirants must have cleared the 10+2 examination from a recognized board.
-Clerical or supervisory staff may be eligible even without passing 12th if recommended by the bank manager or officer-in-charge.
-The subordinate staff must have passed the 12th standard or equivalent and be a registered member of the IIBF to appear for the examination.
-The details of the qualification criteria are as follows:
+To be eligible for the CAIIB, candidates must have passed the JAIIB or Part 1 of the Associate examination.
+They should also have completed 10+2 from a recognized board.
+However, clerical or supervisory staff may be allowed even without 10+2 if recommended by the bank manager or in-charge officer.
+Subordinate staff must have passed 12th standard or equivalent and hold an active membership with the Indian Institute of Banking and Finance to apply for the exam.

 CriteriaEligibility Requirement